-- Parents will be invited to attend termly review meetings with the class teacher and their child in order to monitor/ review the effectiveness of the support and the impact on the child's progress. - Targets will be RAG-rated (Red, Amber, Green) according to whether they have been achieved. - A new plan will then be drawn up and added to the ongoing Individual Provision Map. - Parents will be given copies of all notes recorded at the review.
+- Parents will be invited to attend termly review meetings with the SENCO and their child in order to monitor/ review the effectiveness of the support and the impact on the child's progress. - A new plan will then be drawn up and added to the ongoing Individual Provision Map. - Parents will be given copies of all notes recorded at the review.